Pant/nextcloudpi-readthedocs/Configuration-Reference.md

 ### How to activate
 Run the TUI (`nextcloud-config`) or use the WebUI.
 Log in to freedns.afraid.com and click "Dynamic DNS".
 Right click on "Direct URL" next to your record.
 Paste it in a text editor and select only the hash (the letters after the "?").
-1. Navigate to `freeDNS` in the TUI or the WebUI.
+1. Navigate to `DDNS_freeDNS` in the TUI or the WebUI.
 2. Change `ACTIVE` to `yes`
 3. Change the `UPDATEHASH` with yours (delete the example and paste with ctrl+shift+V)
 4. Change `DOMAIN` with your Domain Name you have registered.